 We will determine as quickly as we can complaints against the FCA arising from IRHP, including those we previously put on hold pending the findings of the Review.
 In line with our published Complaints Scheme, we will consider all complaints on an individual basis.

-Following the publication of John Swift’s review and the FCA’s response on 14 December 2021, we have been in correspondence with the legal representatives for the All Party Parliamentary Group on Fair Business Banking (APPG) regarding a potential judicial review of the FCA’s decision in 2021 not to seek to use its powers to seek further redress for IRHP customers.
+Following the publication of John Swift’s review and the FCA’s response on 14 December 2021, we were in correspondence with the legal representatives for the All Party Parliamentary Group on Fair Business Banking (APPG) regarding a potential judicial review of the FCA’s decision in 2021 not to seek to use its powers to seek further redress for IRHP customers.
 We have published our responses to the APPG and its legal representatives and for ease of reference, the links to these can be found below.
 See the APPG’s website[9] for copies of the letters to the FCA.

 FCA letter of 31 January 2022 to the APPG in response to its letter of 14 January 2022[10]